Enter your postcode

 10. Doubling public transport, cycling and walking would reduce car journeys by approximately 40%.

-11. Data is calculated from the Office of National Statistics 2011 Census, the most comprehensive data available.
-It’s possible that figures for public transport use for commuting may have fallen, due to savage cuts in bus services.
-According to recent government data bus usage has fallen in the vast majority of local authorities in England since 2011.
-Their figure suggest that only in 3 local authorities has bus usage increased by more than 5% (Bristol, Brighton and Hove, and Reading).
+11. Data is calculated from the Office of National Statistics 2011 Census, the most comprehensive dataset available.
+It’s possible that figures for public transport use for commuting may have fallen, due to cuts in bus services.
+According to recent government data, bus usage has fallen in the vast majority of local authorities in England since 2011.
+The figures suggests that in only 3 local authorities has bus usage increased by more than 5% (Bristol, Brighton and Hove, and Reading).
 In Wales bus usage has also declined.

 12. Figures come from Propensity to Cycle, a tool funded by the government and others, which takes into account issues such as geography to identify possible cycling rates for various scenarios.
 We use the E-bike scenario, which assumes a similar infrastructure to Dutch levels and the use of E-bikes.

-18. Based on the latest government figures.
-Our calculations data exclude biomass burning and incineration, because the former has high carbon emissions and the latter involves burning fossil fuel derivatives (plastics).
-We also exclude offshore wind and other marine renewable energy, because its inclusion would make comparison between local authorities invalid as many do not have coastlines.
+19. Based on the latest government figures.
+Our calculations exclude biomass burning and incineration, because the former has high carbon emissions and the latter involves burning fossil fuel derivatives (plastics).
+We also exclude offshore wind and other marine renewable energy, because their inclusion would make comparison between local authorities invalid as many do not have coastlines.

-20. Based on government figures on renewable energy capacity and production for 2018, excluding marine renewables, biomass, and energy from waste (table 6.4) and Ofgem typical values for total household energy consumption (using medium consumption values).
-We have used household energy consumption rather than just electricity because home heating also needs to be electric in the future.
+21. Based on government figures on renewable energy capacity and production for 2018, excluding marine renewables, biomass, and energy from waste (table 6.4) and Ofgem typical values for total household energy consumption (using medium consumption values).
+We have used household energy consumption rather than just electricity, because home heating also needs to be electric in the future.

-21. Currently the best estimates of total tree cover across all local authorities in England and Wales is produced by Bluesky International Limited.
+23. Currently the best estimate of total tree cover across all local authorities in England and Wales is produced by Bluesky International Limited.
 Forestry Research, part of the Forestry Commission, will be producing more accurate data and maps within the next few years.
 Bluesky provided the data we are sharing free of charge.
-Bluesky created National Tree Map™ using a combination of vertical aerial survey data, height data and colour infrared imagery to map all trees above 3m in height across England and Wales.
+Bluesky created National Tree Map™ using a combination of vertical aerial survey data, height data and colour infrared imagery to map all trees over 3m high across England and Wales.
 Local authorities use this tree canopy overview as a base for mapping tree preservation orders, to prioritise leaf-clearing schedules, and to identify areas to target for tree-planting as well as other uses.
-For more detail visit Bluesky at www.bluesky-world.com
+For more detail visit Bluesky.

 Data compiled by Chris Gordon-Smith and Mike Childs, Friends of the Earth Policy & Insight Unit.